VCL-HNU/Reg-TTR/README.md

 ## Datasets
 Pretrained Weights for uniGradICON
 The pre-trained weights of the uniGradICON registration foundation model used in this project are obtained directly from the official release of the uniGradICON model.
-You can find the model weights [here](https://github.com/XiangChen1994/EOIR)(https://github.com/uncbiag/uniGradICON/releases).
+You can find the model weights [here](https://github.com/XiangChen1994/EOIR(https://github.com/uncbiag/uniGradICON/releases).

 The datasets used are **Abdomen CT** and **ACDC**.

+## Usage
 Run the following commands in the `./src` folder to reproduce the results:

 ```plain